-Hill, a Republican, was the representative for Maryland's 3rd congressional district from 1925 to 1927.
+Hill was the representative for Maryland’s 3rd congressional district and was a Republican.
+He served from 1925 to 1927.

 From Apr 1921 to Mar 1927, Hill missed 86 of 655 roll call votes, which is 13.1%.
 This is on par with the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Dec 1922-Mar 1923||60||7||11.7%||26th|

 |Dec 1924-Mar 1925||54||2||3.7%||38th|